 Kid-Friendly Bay Area Glamping Options?

 There are plenty of kid-friendly glamping options near the Bay Area!
 Some favorites included in this guide are Safari West, Wildhaven Sonoma, AutoCamp Russian River, Mendocino Grove, AutoCamp Yosemite, Costanoa Lodge, and Ventana Big Sur.
-We specifically love the wildlife programs at Costanoa, the game drive options at Safari West, and the DIY barbeque kits at AutoCamp Russian River and AutoCamp Yosemite for families traveling with littles.
+We specifically love the Costanoa wildlife programs, the game drive options at Safari West, and the DIY barbeque kits at AutoCamp Russian River and AutoCamp Yosemite for families traveling with littles.

 Dog-Friendly Bay Area Glamping Options?